weslambert/velociraptor-misp/README.md

 ### TBD
 Other artifacts are in progress to move the matching from the client to the server if users are concerned with distributing intel to the client.

+Additionally, CSV-formatted indicators may be moved to sqlite.

 After enough testing, I will submit these artifacts to the Velociraptor Artifact Exchange to make them easier to leverage.